 How often should flat entrance doors be checked?

-Under the Regulatory Reform Order, there is no statutory frequency to the inspections of fire doors that are placed in communal areas.
-However, their maintenance is a legal requirement and it is strongly suggested that they are routinely checked every six months or at least annually.
+Under the Regulatory Reform (Fire Safety) Order, there is no set statutory frequency to the inspections of fire doors that are placed in communal areas.
+However, their maintenance is a legal requirement and it is expected that doors should be routinely checked, at least annually.

 In particular, the maintenance requirements of the Order are the following: